TypeCellOS/TypeCell/docs/interactive-introduction.md

 want this.
 In this case, you can use `export default` to overwrite what's displayed below the cell.

 Now, if you're like my grandma, you're feeding the entire neighborhood by yourself, but you don't yet know if our friend prefers dry/wet food or how many cans they eat per week.

-Go ahead and add the `prefersDryFood` and `foodPerWeek` fields to our friend that we defined earlier!
+<strong>Step 3:</strong> Add the `prefersDryFood` and `foodPerWeek` fields to our friend that you defined earlier!

 Once you've done that, let's see how much food you need to prepare.